SuciuTiberiu/Manual_Testing_Portofolio/Final Project/README.md

 ## 1.4 Test Design

 Functional test cases were created in Zephyr Squad.
 Based on the analysis of the specifications, the test design techniques used for generating test cases
-are: boundry value analysis, equivalance partitioning, use case testing.
+are: boundary value analysis, equivalence partitioning, use case testing.

 **Test cases:**